 A detailed description of the Audit Committee can be found in the section entitled "Report of the Audit Committee of the Board of Directors" elsewhere in this proxy statement.
-The members of the Audit

-Committee are Mr. Clontz, Mr. Hromadko and Mr. Paisley.
+The members of the Audit Committee in 2012 were Mr. Clontz, Mr. Hromadko and Mr. Paisley.
 Mr. Paisley is chairman of the Audit Committee and considered its financial expert.
-During the fiscal year ended December 31, 2011, the Audit Committee held eight meetings.
+During the fiscal year ended December 31, 2012, the Audit Committee held nine meetings.
+Mr. Bartlett joined the Audit Committee effective April 1, 2013.

 The Compensation Committee oversees, reviews and administers all of Equinix's compensation, equity and employee benefit plans and programs relating to executive officers, including the named executive officers, approves the global guidelines for the compensation program for Equinix's non-executive employees and approves Equinix's projected global equity usage.
 The Compensation Committee also acts periodically to evaluate the effectiveness of the compensation programs at Equinix and considers recommendations from its consultant, Compensia, Inc. and from management regarding new compensation programs and changes to those already in existence.
 In addition, the Compensation Committee is consulted to approve the compensation package of a newly hired executive or of an executive whose scope of responsibility has changed significantly.
-A more detailed description of the functions of the Compensation Committee can be found in the Compensation Committee Charter, published on the corporate governance section of Equinix's website at www.equinix.com.
+A more detailed description of the functions of the Compensation Committee can be found in the Compensation Committee Charter, published on the corporate governance section of Equinix's website at www.equinix.com, and also in Compensation Discussion and Analysis above.
 The members of the Compensation Committee are Mr. Kriens, Mr. Luby and Mr. Lyons.
 Mr. Lyons is chairman of the Compensation Committee.
-During the fiscal year ended December 31, 2011, the Compensation Committee held seven meetings.
+During the fiscal year ended December 31, 2012, the Compensation Committee held four meetings.

 The Governance Committee's functions are described above in the section entitled "Governance Committee".
 The members of the Governance Committee are Mr. Paisley and Mr. Van Camp.
 Mr. Van Camp is chairman of the Governance Committee.
-During the fiscal year ended December 31, 2011, the Governance Committee held three meetings.
+During the fiscal year ended December 31, 2012, the Governance Committee held two meetings.

 The Nominating Committee's functions are described above in the section entitled "Nomination of Directors".
 The members of the Nominating Committee are Mr. Clontz, Mr. Hromadko and Mr. Kriens.
 Mr. Kriens is chairman of the Nominating Committee.
-During the fiscal year ended December 31, 2011, the Nominating Committee held one meeting.
+During the fiscal year ended December 31, 2012, the Nominating Committee held one meeting.

 The Real Estate Committee approves capital expenditures in connection with real estate development, expansion or acquisition within parameters set by the full Board.
 All decisions are made considering a projected 10-year internal rate of return and within the context of a multi-year capital expenditure development pipeline and cash flow analysis provided by management to the Real Estate Committee.
 In approving real estate capital expenditures, the Real Estate Committee also considers an overview of the project and the market, including the competition, strategy, current capacity and sales pipeline.
 In addition, the Real Estate Committee has the authority to analyze, negotiate and approve the purchase, sale, lease or sublease of real property, approve guarantees related to real property transactions and, subject to any limitations or terms, if any, imposed by the full Board, analyze, negotiate and approve real estate-related financing transactions.
 The members of the Real Estate Committee are Mr. Hromadko, Mr. Lyons and Mr. Paisley.
-During the fiscal year ended December 31, 2011, the Real Estate Committee held seven meetings.
+During the fiscal year ended December 31, 2012, the Real Estate Committee held seven meetings.